Outreach

 U.S. Dept. of Veterans Affairs - MS Centers of Excellence

-In 2003 the Department of Veterans Affairs established the VA MS Centers of Excellence (MSCoE).
-The MSCoE consist of coordinating centers in Seattle, Washington, and Portland, Oregon, for the western US, and in Baltimore, Maryland, for the eastern U.S., and approximately 70 regional MS programs distributed throughout the US.
-Find the nearest VA clinics and MS Centers of Excellence.
-The MSCoE utilize a network of regional programs, telemedicine and informatics to:
+In 2003, the Department of Veterans Affairs established the VA MS Centers of Excellence (MSCoE).
+The MSCoE consists of coordinating centers in Seattle, WA, and Portland, OR, for the western U.S., in Baltimore, MD, for the eastern U.S., and approximately 70 regional MS programs distributed throughout the U.S.

 • Improve care for veterans with MS